9001/copyparty/README.md

 * either `mutagen` (fast, pure-python, skips a few tags, makes copyparty GPL? idk)
 * or `FFprobe` (20x slower, more accurate, possibly dangerous depending on your distro and users)

-enable image thumbnails:
+enable thumbnails of images:
 * `Pillow` (requires py2.7 or py3.5+)

-enable video thumbnails:
+enable thumbnails of videos:
 * `ffmpeg` and `ffprobe` somewhere in `$PATH`

-enable reading HEIF pictures:
+enable thumbnails of HEIF pictures:
 * `pyheif-pillow-opener` (requires Linux or a C compiler)

-enable reading AVIF pictures:
+enable thumbnails of AVIF pictures:
 * `pillow-avif-plugin`